VK Partizan: New millennium and the road to the seventh title of European Champion

 A huge shift was made in the Euro framework, because in 2005 they reached the final of the LEN Trophy, where Partizan was defeated by RN Savona, led by Kásás and Šapić.
 In 2006, after many years of black and white success and a notable result in the Euroleague, Partizan played in the 1/4 finals and lost to Jug, who later won this competition.
 The summer of 2006 brought the dissolution of the SCG state union, and automatically Partizan was left without competition in domestic circles.

 Nikola Kuljača returns to the club, and one of the greatest water polo talents in the world, Andrija Prlainović, arrives from the PVK Jadran.
 Stefan Mitrović was also added to the first team.
 A new generation was slowly growing in Banjica, led by the slightly older Korolija and the younger Filipović, Milan Aleksić, Rađen, the Pijetlović brothers.

 Živko Gocić, Vladimir Vujasinović, Slobodan Soro and Slavko Gak returned to Partizan in the following years.
-The great stars of American and Greek water polo, Ryan Bailey and Theodoros Chatzitheodorou, were signed.
+The stars of American and Greek water polo, Ryan Bailey and Theodoros Chatzitheodorou, were signed.
 Miloš Ćuk and Branislav Mitrović came from Vojvodina, Aleksandar Radović from PVK Jadran and water polo prodigy Dušan Mandić from Primorac.
-All this caused Partizan to win six doubles in a row, as well as two trophies in the newly formed competition - Euro Interliga.
-It also reached the F4 Euroleague twice, where it won third place as well as two 1/4 finals.
+All this led Partizan to win six doubles in a row, as well as two trophies in the newly formed competition - Euro Interliga.
+It also reached the F4 EuroLeague twice, where it won third place and reached two 1/4 finals.
 However, the most important thing, winning the title of European champion for the 7th time, had to wait until 2011.
-Then Partizan defeated probably the most expensive team in the history of water polo, Pro Recco, with 11-7 on Stadio Olimpico del Nuoto.
-That 35 years long dream was realized by Igor Milanović as a coach and by players Vladimir Vujasinović, Slobodan Soro, Andrija Prlainović, Duško Pijetlović, Aleksandar Radović, Milan Aleksić, Stefan Mitrović, Miloš Korolija...

-A few months after that, Partizan won its second LEN Super Cup, with a 11-6 victory in the final over RN Savona in its Piscina Carlo Zanelli arena and without four players who had previously won the Euroleague.
+Then Partizan defeated Pro Recco, with 11-7 on Stadio Olimpico del Nuoto.
+That 35-year-long dream was realized by Igor Milanović as a coach and by players Vladimir Vujasinović, Slobodan Soro, Andrija Prlainović, Duško Pijetlović, Aleksandar Radović, Milan Aleksić, Stefan Mitrović, Miloš Korolija.
+A few months after that, Partizan won its second LEN Super Cup, with a 11-6 victory in the final over RN Savona in its Piscina Carlo Zanelli arena and without four players who had previously won the EuroLeague.
 At the end of the 2011-2012 season, VK Partizan had won 62 trophies, plus another 8 unofficial ones.
-Three finals in the European Cup, five third places in the European Cup and Euroleague, two semi-finals and five quarter-finals in the European Cup and Euroleague, as well as one final each in the LEN Trophy and the LEN Super Cup.
+Three finals in the European Cup, five third places in the European Cup and EuroLeague, two semi-finals and five quarter-finals in the European Cup and EuroLeague, as well as one final each in the LEN Trophy and the LEN Super Cup.